mrmeizongo/mrmeizongo/README.md

 - 👋 Hi, I’m Jamal Meizongo
 - 👀 I’m interested in game and web development
 - 🌱 I’m currently learning web development on Udemy
-- 💞️ I’m looking to collaborate onmobile  game projects
+- 💞️ I’m looking to collaborate on mobile game projects and web applications
 - 📫 How to reach me mrmeizongo@thesleepingwalrus.com

 <!---